davidfrantz/force/docs/source/howto/tsi.rst

 Time Series Plots
 """""""""""""""""

-You can conveniently look at the pixels's time series using the [Raster Data Plotting](https://raster-data-plotting.readthedocs.io/en/latest/) plugin (&copy; [Andreas Rabe](mailto:andreas.rabe@geo.hu-berlin.de)).
+You can conveniently look at the pixels's time series using the `Raster Data Plotting <https://raster-data-plotting.readthedocs.io/en/latest/>`_ plugin (|copy| `Andreas Rabe <https://www.geographie.hu-berlin.de/en/professorships/eol/people/labmembers/andreas_rabe>`_).
 I am using red, green, and blue lines for the Brigthness, Greenness, and Wetness components, respectively, and decrease the symbol size a bit.

 .. figure:: img/tutorial-tsi-rdp.jpg